JayanthiML/YouTube-Data-Harvesting-and-Warehousing/README.md

   - You can display the retrieved data in the Streamlit app.
   - Users can enter a YouTube channel ID, view the channel details, and select channels to migrate to the data warehouse.
   - I have created Buttons for each tasks.
 And buttons will appear after the execution of the prior button.

+### Run the following command to install all the packages listed in the Requirements.txt file using pip:
+      pip install -r Requirements.txt